SpartanerSpaten/MC-Pillage/README.md

         * <see /eggshop lists you all available spawneggs>

-**Note** that the teleportation commands works differently for Player with op rights and in creative mode.
+**Note** that the teleportation commands works differently for PluginPlayer with op rights and in creative mode.

  ## Change Log